unep-grid/mapx-documentation/docs/user-interface/map-composer.rst

 How do I design a new map?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Several tools are available in the **Map Composer** to configure your
+Several tools are available in the **Map composer** to configure your
 map.
 At any time, you can preview your work by selecting the **Preview**
 mode in the left side bar.